 Here Are The Top 10 Christmas Towns In Illinois.
 They're Magical.

-whole lot in these towns.
-These are the towns across Illinois that have decorations, activities and a certain je ne sais quoi to really get you in the holiday mood.
-Here are 10 of the very best across Illinois.
+It’s beginning to look a lot like Christmas – well, a whole lot in these towns.
+These are the best Christmas towns in Illinois that have decorations, activities, and a certain je ne sais quoi to really get you in the holiday mood.
+Here are some of the very best Christmas towns across Illinois.